mobxjs/mst-gql/README.md

 #### Ideas

+- [ ] Don't generate queries / mutations into the root store, but as static utilities, so that unused ones can be tree-shaken away
 - [ ] automatically insert \_\_typename in gql tag queries, like apollo client does
 - [ ] package react stuff separately, add `--no-react` flag to CLI
 - [ ] support unions (just use `types.union` from MST)